-(a) Argus represents and warrants to Enron that (i) it has full power and authority, and has taken all action necessary, to execute and deliver this Agreement and to fulfill its obligations hereunder, (ii) the making and performance by it of this Agreement does not and shall not violate any law or regulation applicable to it, its certificate of incorporation, by-laws or other organizational documents or any other agreement to which it is a party or by which it is bound, (iii) this Agreement has been duly executed and delivered by it and constitutes its legal, valid and binding obligations, enforceable against it in accordance with the respective terms hereof (except to the extent that the enforceability thereof may be limited by bankruptcy, insolvency or other similar laws of general applicability affecting enforcement of creditors' rights generally, or by a court's discretion in relation to equitable remedies), (iv) all approvals, authorizations or other actions by, or filings with, any governmental authority or other person or entity necessary for the validity or enforceability of its obligations under this Agreement have been obtained, (v) it is the sole owner or a valid licensee of the Argus Authorized Trademarks, with full and absolute right to license the Argus Trademarks to Enron as contemplated herein, (vi) no part of the Reports or Argus Authorized Trademarks shall infringe upon the copyrights, trademarks, trade secrets, patents, intellectual property rights or any other proprietary rights of any other person or entity, (vii) the accuracy of all Reports provided under this Agreement shall be true and correct as of the date provided, (viii) the performance of Argus' obligations under this Agreement shall not violate any applicable law, rule, regulation, order or injunction and shall not violate any intellectual property rights in force of any third party, and (ix) it shall employ and dedicate sufficient resources and qualified personnel in order to fully, properly and adequately perform the required services and activities set forth in this Agreement.
+(a) Kase represents and warrants to Enron that (i) it has full power and authority, and has taken all action necessary, to execute and deliver this Agreement and to fulfill its obligations hereunder, (ii) the making and performance by it of this Agreement does not and shall not violate any law or regulation applicable to it, its certificate of incorporation, by-laws or other organizational documents or any other agreement to which it is a party or by which it is bound, (iii) this Agreement has been duly executed and delivered by it and constitutes its legal, valid and binding obligations, enforceable against it in accordance with the respective terms hereof (except to the extent that the enforceability thereof may be limited by bankruptcy, insolvency or other similar laws of general applicability affecting enforcement of creditors' rights generally, or by a court's discretion in relation to equitable remedies), (iv) all approvals, authorizations or other actions by, or filings with, any governmental authority or other person or entity necessary for the validity or enforceability of its obligations under this Agreement have been obtained, (v) it is the sole owner or a valid licensee of the Kase Authorized Trademarks, with full and absolute right to license the Kase Trademarks to Enron as contemplated herein, (vi) no part of the Reports or Kase Authorized Trademarks shall infringe upon the copyrights, trademarks, trade secrets, patents, intellectual property rights or any other proprietary rights of any other person or entity, (vii) the accuracy of all Reports provided under this Agreement shall be true and correct as of the date provided, (viii) the performance of Kase' obligations under this Agreement shall not violate any applicable law, rule, regulation, order or injunction and shall not violate any intellectual property rights in force of any third party, and (ix) it shall employ and dedicate sufficient resources and qualified personnel in order to fully, properly and adequately perform the required services and activities set forth in this Agreement.

-(b) Enron represents and warrants to Argus that (i) it has full power and authority, and has taken all action necessary, to execute and deliver this Agreement and to fulfill its obligations hereunder, (ii) the making and performance by it of this Agreement does not and shall not violate any law or regulation applicable to it, its certificate of incorporation, by-laws or other organizational documents or any other material agreement to which it is a party or by which it is bound, and (iii) this Agreement has been duly executed and delivered by it and constitutes its legal, valid and binding obligations, enforceable against it in accordance with the respective terms hereof (except to the extent that the enforceability thereof may be limited by bankruptcy, insolvency or other similar laws of general applicability affecting enforcement of creditors' rights generally, or by a court's discretion in relation to equitable remedies).
-For purposes of this Section 11(b), "material agreement" shall mean any agreement that creates an obligation of $100,000,000 or more.
+(b) Enron represents and warrants to Kase that (i) it has full power and authority, and has taken all action necessary, to execute and deliver this Agreement and to fulfill its obligations hereunder, (ii) the making and performance by it of this Agreement does not and shall not violate any law or regulation applicable to it, its certificate of incorporation, by-laws or other organizational documents or any other material agreement to which it is a party or by which it is bound, and (iii) this Agreement has been duly executed and delivered by it and constitutes its legal, valid and binding obligations, enforceable against it in accordance with the respective terms hereof (except to the extent that the enforceability thereof may be limited by bankruptcy, insolvency or other similar laws of general applicability affecting enforcement of creditors' rights generally, or by a court's discretion in relation to equitable remedies).

-Indemnification. (a) Argus agrees to indemnify and hold harmless Enron and its affiliates, officers, directors, employees, representatives, agents and successors and assigns from and against any and all claims and losses (including, but not limited to, attorneys' fees, expert witness fees and expenses) arising from or in connection with breach of, or failure to perform, any of its representations, warranties and covenants set forth in this Agreement or in the performance of any of its duties, responsibilities or services under this Agreement.
+Indemnification.
+Kase agrees to indemnify and hold harmless Enron and its affiliates, officers, directors, employees, representatives, agents and successors and assigns from and against any and all claims and losses (including, but not limited to, attorneys' fees, expert witness fees and expenses) arising from or in connection with breach of, or failure to perform, any of its representations, warranties and covenants set forth in this Agreement or in the performance of any of its duties, responsibilities or services under this Agreement.